How to Compute a Moving Sum: Examples and Constructions

 for $a \in A$, $\zeta, \zeta_i, \chi, \chi_i \in \Lambda$, $z, x \in X$.
-Then $(\Lambda \times \Lambda, \lambda, *, \bullet)$ is a representation of function composition for the set action $\bullet\colon A \times (X \times X) \rightarrow X \times X$. \end{theorem} \begin{proof} This is a special case of Theorem~\ref{theorem:semidirect-product-xy-action}. \end{proof}
+Then $(\Lambda \times \Lambda, \lambda', *, \bullet)$ is a representation of function composition for the set action $\bullet\colon A \times (X \times X) \rightarrow X \times X$. \end{theorem} \begin{proof} This is a special case of Theorem~\ref{theorem:semidirect-product-xy-action}. \end{proof}

 \begin{remarks} \ \begin{enumerate} \item At the start of the example we did not assume any algebraic relationship between the original operation and the functions $f_i$.
 Similarly, in Theorem~\ref{theorem:combined-recurrence} we did not assume any algebraic relation between the set action $\bullet\colon A \times X \rightarrow X$ and the associative binary operation $*\colon X \times X \rightarrow X$.
+We did, however, assume that the collection of left action operations of the representation of function composition of $\bullet$ was closed under the associated operation of $*: X \times X \rightarrow X$ on functions in $\Endop(X)$.

 \item Theorem~\ref{theorem:combined-recurrence} is easily reformulated into the language of parameterized function families.
 In particular, if $\theset{f_\zeta\colon \zeta \in \Lambda} \subseteq \Endop(X)$ is closed under both function composition and the function product given by $(f * g)(x) = f(x) * g(x)$, then we may write the apply operation for the representation of function composition constructed in Theorem~\ref{theorem:combined-recurrence} as